d2l-ai/d2l-en/chapter_linear-networks/linear-regression.md

 ### Biology

-Although linear regression (invented in 1795) predates computational neuroscience, so it might seem anachronistic to describe linear regression as a neural network.
+Since linear regression (invented in 1795) predates computational neuroscience, it might seem anachronistic to describe linear regression as a neural network.
 To see why linear models were a natural place to begin when the cyberneticists/neurophysiologists
-Warren McCulloch and Walter Pitts looked when they began to develop models of artificial neurons, consider the cartoonish picture of a biological neuron in :numref:`fig_Neuron`, consisting of
+Warren McCulloch and Walter Pitts began to develop models of artificial neurons, consider the cartoonish picture of a biological neuron in :numref:`fig_Neuron`, consisting of